Pho86/weather-app/README.md

 # Tao Weather Web Application
-This web application will display information based off the city location, such as the current temperature (in celsius), what it feels like, the gust speed, the name.
+This web application will display information based off an inputted city location, such as the current temperature (in celsius), what it feels like, the gust speed, and the weather.
+It also will display a small animation based off of what the current weather is.

 The api used for the web application is [OpenWeatherMapApi](https://openweathermap.org/).